AnnabelleMin/cse15l-lab-reports/index.md

     echo "ListExamples.java file found" else
     echo "ListExamples.java file not found"
-    echo " You have earned "$GRADE " out of 3" exit 1
+    echo " You have earned "$score " out of 3" exit 1
 fi

 cd ..
-cp -r lib student-submission/
-cp TestListExamples.java student-submission/
-cd student-submission
-javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
+cp -r TestListExamples.java student-submission/ cd student-submission javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar ListExamples.java

-# check that the compile went fine
 if [ $? -eq 00 ]
 then
     echo "Successfully compile all the files" else
     echo "There is some compile error"
-    echo " You have earned "$GRADE " out of 3" exit 1
+    echo " You have earned "$score " out of 3" exit 1
 fi